This Employer's Jobs

 Literally translated, El Paso means “the pass” in Spanish.
 Through this historic crossroads that was once a hot focus during the Mexican Revolution, one can discover the best of El Paso, Mexican and Native American culture and the enchantment of the Southwest.
 El Paso is known for its welcoming people, abundance of arts and cultural events, local Mexican food and beautiful sunsets.
-In 2013, Forbes listed El Paso among 15 emerging downtowns, citing 85 redevelopment projects, including a new children’s museum, cultural heritage museum, and a new Triple A baseball stadium that will be home to the current Tuscon Padres in 2014.
+In 2013, Forbes listed El Paso among 15 emerging downtowns, citing 85 redevelopment projects, including a new children’s museum, cultural heritage museum, and a new Triple A baseball stadium that is home to the El Paso Chihuahuas.
 In 2012, the voters also approved $470 million in Quality of Life Bonds to improve parks, libraries, museums, the zoo and Downtown, which will further add to the city’s charm and reputation for being one of the best places to live.

 Known as the Sun City, El Paso offers locals abundant opportunities to enjoy the year-round beautiful weather, boasting more than 300 sunny days a year.
 This makes El Paso a perfect place for families and outdoor enthusiasts.
 The city’s parks and year-round cultural events attract locals and visitors alike.
 The natural Southwestern beauty of Franklin Mountains State Park, McKelligon Canyon, Hueco Tanks State Park and White Sands National Monument, as well as other archaeological sites, call to bicyclists, hikers, mountain climbers and others with an adventurous spirit.
 Just a stone’s throw away is Carlsbad Caverns, natural hot springs, and a number of historic sites such as the Gila Cliff Dwellings National Monument.
 Overall, one is awestruck by the abundance of spectacular canyons, sheer cliffs along mountain trails, sand dunes, lava fields, caverns and other natural attractions that make the El Paso area a unique place to live and explore.